atick-faisal/label-studio/label_studio/io_storages/README.md

 2. Export Storages (aka Target Cloud Storages)
 3. Dataset Storages (available in enterprise)

-Also Label Studio has Persistent storages where LS storage export files, user avatars and UI uploads.
+Also Annotation Hub has Persistent storages where LS storage export files, user avatars and UI uploads.
 Do not confuse `Cloud Storages` and `Persistent Storage`, they have completely different codebase and tasks.
 Cloud Storages are implemented in `io_storages`, Persistent Storage uses django-storages and it is installed in Django settings environment variables (see `base.py`).